 John Wood Community College (JWCC) is committed to providing the best possible educational opportunity with excellent customer service to our students and their families.
-It is our goal to provide accurate information and advice, in keeping with federal requirements, and keep in mind the best interests of our students and their parents.
-To ensure students and their families continue receiving sound and impartial advice from the financial aid personnel, and to avoid the potential for, or appearance of, conflicts of interest regarding student loans, JWCC shall abide by this Code of Conduct in its relationships with lenders, guarantors and servicers of education loans.
+It is our goal to provide accurate information and advice keeping in mind the best interests of our students and their families with federal regulation guidance.
+To ensure students and their families continue receiving sound and impartial advice from financial aid personnel and to avoid the potential for, or appearance of, conflicts of interest regarding student loans, JWCC shall abide by this Code of Conduct in its relationships with lenders, guarantors and servicers of education loans.
 It is the intention of JWCC that this Code of Conduct comply with all the letter and spirit of the Higher Education Act, as amended by the Higher Education Opportunity Act of 2008.
 Any questions regarding interpretation of, or definitions used in, this Code of Conduct should be interpreted in light of this intention.

 A. Prohibition of Gifts and Certain Remuneration

 B. Limitations on JWCC Personnel Participating in Contracting Arrangements

 1. No JWCC official, employee, or agent with education loan responsibilities, shall receive any remuneration from a lender as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to education loans.
 Note that there are some exceptions to this rule:

 a.
 An official or employee of JWCC who is not employed in the Financial Aid Office and who does not have responsibilities related to education loans, may perform paid or unpaid service on a board of directors of a lender, guarantor, or servicer of educational loans.